hannobraun/noop/README.md

 ## Is it any good?

-It's undocumented, incomplete, mostly unproven and lacks polish.
+It's undocumented, incomplete and lacks polish.
 Other than that, yes.

 ## So how do I get started?